Scandy-co/scandy-core-sdk/README.md

 ### Visualizing

-Scandy Core's visualizer instance can be deployed for visualizing scan data at run-time, and as a 3D mesh viewer.
-The best part the Scany Core Visualizer is you don't have to configure OpenGL or anything 3D viewer library - it just works!
+Scandy Core's visualizer instance can be deployed for visualizing scan data at run-time and as a 3D mesh viewer.
+The best part the Scandy Core Visualizer is you don't have to configure OpenGL or any 3D viewer library - it just works!

 Checkout the visualizer: